masonrware/cosi-354-repo/cheatSheets/midterm1/midterm1.md

    You access arrays using an identifier and index

-   allocated as a contiguous block of fized size memory on the stack
+   allocated as a contiguous block of fixed size memory on the stack

 - Declaring and Defining 1D Arrays: